aileencluo/aileencluo.github.io/trivia.md

 <!-- ===== Calligraphy ===== -->
 <h2 id="calligraphy" style="font-size:1.6em; margin-top:40px; border-left:4px solid #1B3A57; padding-left:10px;">Calligraphy</h2>
 <p>
-  I started learning calligraphy when I was about six, and it’s been a quiet companion ever since.
+  I started practicing calligraphy when I was about six, and it’s been a quiet companion ever since.
 For me, it’s less about perfect strokes than about the calm and creativity that come with brush and ink.
 </p>